-Wally Bakare has more than 20 years of experience in the cable and communications industry and is currently responsible for the efficient and effective operational performance of Spectrum in Southern California covering Orange County and part of Los Angeles County.
+Wally Bakare has more than 20 years of experience in the cable and communications industry and is currently responsible for the efficient and effective operational performance of Spectrum in the Northwest Region covering 8 states.

-Since 2018, Bakare has served on the University of California, Riverside (UCR) Foundation Board of Trustees, the Southern California Minority Supplier Development Council (SCMSDC) Board of Directors, and since 2019 as a member of UCR Arts Board of Advisers.
+Since 2018, Bakare has served on the University of California, Riverside (UCR) Foundation Board of Trustees, and since 2019 as a member of UCR Arts Board of Advisers.

 His Tilga Scholarships, named in honor of his father Tola Bakare, provide support for students in the UCR School of Medicine PostBac program.
-Tilga scholarships has provided financial support to 29 college students at UCR, Tuskegee University and Ohio State University over the past 8 years.
+Tilga scholarships has provided financial support to 30+ college students at UCR, Tuskegee University, Ohio State University and RISD over the past 10 years.

 Through his new project, Tilga Fund for the Arts, Wally recently partnered with the new Yemisi Shyllon Museum of Art in Lagos Nigeria to provide thousands of posters of important art works in the museum collection to visiting K12/secondary school students.

-Additionally in partnership with Rele Art Foundation in Lagos Nigeria, The Tilga Fund for the Arts will award grants of 100,000 naira each to 5 practicing young Nigerian artists.
-The Fund has a mission to support and foster criticality, broaden artistic practice and engage new and exciting modes of art-making among contemporary Nigerian artists during the COVID-19 global pandemic.
+Additionally in partnership with Rele Art Foundation in Lagos Nigeria, The Tilga Fund for the Arts has awarded grants to 12 practicing young Nigerian artists.
+The 2022 Fund was expanded to young artists of South African descents.

 Wally is a prolific collector of contemporary and modern African art and black art in general, building a collection that he hopes will leave a lasting legacy promoting black excellence and black culture with viewpoints from artists across Europe, Africa and the Americas.